blueh4mster/Ethernaut-writeups/lvl-8.md

  bytes32 private password;
 ```

+State variables in solidity have three possible visibility modifiers i.e. `public`, `internal` or `private`.
+private variables are only accessible within the contract in which they were declared.
+Calling them is thus, also not possible.

+So,

 What can we do to be able to read this private variable?

 When a contract is deployed, the Ethereum Virtual Machine (EVM) allocates a specific amount of storage to the contract based on its size.
 Storage is divided into slots, each of which can store 256 bits (32 bytes) of data.